Emmanuel Bwayo Wakhweya: Personal life

 Wakhweya married Christine Namataka on 11 March 1961.
 They had one daughter, Dr. Angela Maria Wakhweya, and six sons together, Anthony, Richard, Stephen, Andrew, David and Emmanuel Junior.
 Wakhweya was a devoted Roman Catholic throughout his life, his wife more so.
 Wakhweya was also an avid sportsman, playing football and lawn tennis late into his life.

 Death

 Wakhweya died at the age of 64 on 11 November 2001.
 He suffered a debilitating stroke that left him paralyzed and unable to speak in early 2001.
-He eventually succumbed to cardiac arrest, at Kampala International Hospital in Kampala, Uganda.
+He eventually succumbed to cardiac arrest, at International Hospital Kampala in Kampala, Uganda.
 Wakhweya was buried in Bunyinza Parish in his home village of Butiru, Mbale District, Uganda.